mpenet/alia/docs/intro.md

 ## Cluster initialisation

+The binary protocol server is not started with the default configuration file coming with Cassandra 1.2.
+In the cassandra.yaml file, you need to set:

+`start_native_transport: true`

 To get started you will need to prepare a cluster definition, so that you can create sessions from it and interact with multiple keyspaces.